Women need greater access to quality energy

 Access to modern energy is key to achieving women's empowerment (SDG-5).
 Rural women, who are primarily responsible for the bulk of household work, can make better decisions and run businesses better than men in many cases.
 Literature shows that women are 9 to 23 percentage points more likely to get jobs excluding the bounds of household due to electrification.
 It also proves that women are more empowered and contribute more to decision-making in households in electrified Bangladesh.
 So, this gender inequality delays the development process of many countries and reducing the gender gap can aid several countries to attain socio-economic developments.

-The government could also take the necessary steps to familiarise rural women with renewable energy technologies, such as biogas digesters and energy-saving biomass stoves for household-related works.
-This would allow the women to save time to concentrate more on small businesses and achieve economic gains.
-The government could further broadcast various awareness programmes on television and radio in reducing gender gaps and achieving sustainable goals.

-Dr Sakib Bin Amin is an Associate Professor (Economics) at North South University (Bangladesh).
-He holds a Ph.D. in Economics from Durham University (UK).
-His research focuses on Energy and Tourism Policy in Developing Countries.
+Dr. Sakib Bin Amin is an Associate Professor (Economics) at North South University (Bangladesh)